What is EDI ANSI ASC X12 Standards?

 A transaction in an X12 document always ends with the Transaction Set Trailer (SE) segment

-Benefits of X12 EDI
+Benefits of EDI ANSI X12 Standard

 1. Allows transfer of documents from business to business without the hurdle of incompatible software or unsecured connections.